 Guru Nanak Dev University Common Entrance Test M.Tech.
 (Computer Science & Engineering) Exam Pattern

-The question paper in the Entrance Test shall be based on the respective disciplines of B.Tech, including engineering mathematics.
+The question paper in the Entrance Test shall be based on the subjects of the B.Tech.
+(Computer Science & Engineering).

 |No. Of Subject||11|